TrophyCatch Angler Recognition—Reward Yourself

 Providing greater opportunities for trophy-size bass and promoting Florida’s exceptional largemouth fishery was an important component of the Black Bass Management Plan.
 Biologists, anglers and stakeholders worked together to create the plan, which the Florida Fish and Wildlife Conservation Commission (FWC) approved in June 2011.
 A result of the plan was creation of a program to encourage “recycling” and trophy bass documentation in return for sponsor-provided rewards.

 The goal of TrophyCatch (TrophyCatchFlorida.com), which launches in October, is to establish Florida as the undisputed “Bass Fishing Capital of the World,” while promoting catch and release of trophy bass.
 Documenting trophy bass, encouraging their release and managing for them, based on the knowledge gained, will provide economic, ecological and social benefits.

-The biggest bass of the year will receive a Super Bowl-like ring from the American Outdoors Fund, and if it is caught in Osceola County, the Kissimmee CVB will award the lucky angler $10,000.
+The biggest bass of the year will receive a Super Bowl-like ring from the American Outdoors Fund, and if it is caught in one of the Kissimmee Chain-of-Lakes, the Kissimmee CVB will award the lucky angler $10,000.
 In addition, a guide that helps them will receive $2,500.